Best flashlight brands from a reviewer’s perspective

 Convoy

 Convoy flashlights are very, very affordable.
-Often, they are referred to as the brand that gives you the most bang for the buck.
-Simon, the owner of Convoy has his own Convoy Aliexpress store that provides great quality flashlights for an affordable price.
+They are often referred to as the brand that gives you the most bang for the buck.
+Simon, the owner of Convoy, has his own Convoy AliExpress store that provides great-quality flashlights at an affordable price.

-For $10-$15, you can get a Convoy S2+ flashlight that is highly regarded in the flashlight community.
-Parts and accessories are widely available, which makes this brand one of the most favorite brands for flashlight modders.
+For $10-$15, you can get a highly regarded Convoy S2+ flashlight.
+Parts and accessories are widely available, making this brand one of the most favorite brands for flashlight modders.
 Flashlight modders are people who upgrade their flashlights with their favorite driver, LED, or even tail switch lighted boot.
 Check out our Convoy 4x18A and Convoy L21A review for a good impression.

 You can even get a small discount at his store if you are a BLF (budgetlightforum) member.
 So set up your BLF account and get your first discount.
 This brand is highly recommended!